dutydeclared/tech-assessment-full-stack/README.md

 - Next.js 14+ (App Router)
 - TypeScript
-- PostgreSQL (can be local or cloud like Supabase)
+- PostgreSQL (local or cloud-based, e.g. Supabase)
-- ORM (Optional)
+- ORM (optional)

 ---

-## 📂 Features
+## 📂 Application Features

 ### 1. **Users**

-- Users can be created via a simple form with `name` and `email`
+- Allow users to be created via a simple form (`name`, `email`)
-- No authentication needed
+- No authentication is required

 ### 2. **Rooms**

-- Prepopulate the database with a few rooms: e.g. `"Room A"`, `"Room B"`, `"Room C"`
+- Prepopulate the database with a few rooms (e.g., `"Room A"`, `"Room B"`, `"Room C"`)

 ### 3. **Bookings**

-- A user can book a room by specifying:
+- Users should be able to create a booking by selecting:
-  - Room
+  - A room
-  - Date
+  - A date
   - Start time
   - End time
-- Users should not be able to book a room that is already reserved during the same time range
+- The system must **prevent room bookings that conflict with existing reservations**

 ---